Matthew Knies scores short-handed goal as Maple Leafs edge Canadiens 2-1

 Starter Ilya Samsonov made 17 saves in two periods without allowing a goal before giving way to backup Keith Petruzzelli, who made six stops.

 Josh Anderson scored the lone goal for Montreal (1-2-0).
-Canadiens netminder Cayden Primeau, who will play third-string to Samuel Montembeault and Jake Allen this season, played the entire game.
-He made 27 saves.
+Canadiens netminder Cayden Primeau, who appears to be third in the organizational depth chart behind Samuel Montembeault and Jake Allen, played the entire game and made 27 saves.

-Neither team iced its ‘A’ lineup, with Montreal’s Nick Suzuki and Caufield and Toronto’s Auston Matthews and Mitch Marner, among others, sitting out.
-The two teams meet again in Montreal on Saturday.
+All three goalies have one-way contracts, meaning Primeau could find himself on waivers before the regular season begins.

+Canadiens head coach Martin St. Louis said “some decisions have to be made” but liked Primeau's performance.

 Tanner Pearson played alongside Brendan Gallagher and Jake Evans in his pre-season debut for the Canadiens.
 Montreal acquired the 31-year-old winger and a third-round pick from the Vancouver Canucks on Sept.
 19 for goaltender Casey DeSmith.

-Pearson, who had one goal and four assists in 14 games last season after missing most of the campaign with a broken hand that needed multiple surgeries, had three shots on goal and a hit.
+Pearson, who had one goal and four assists in 14 games last season after missing most of the campaign with a broken hand that needed multiple surgeries, had three shots on goal and two hits.

-With the stars out, Knies looked like the best player on the ice much of the evening.
+“You can see he's been in a league a long time, he's a pro the way he plays, he follows instruction, very detailed, his speed, he plays hard,” said St. Louis.
+“Everything out there is as advertised.”

 Knies broke the deadlock short-handed at 10:23 of the second period, scoring with a wrist shot from the slot after a feed from Fraser Minten, who stripped defenceman Justin Barron in his own end.